Rowing Machines vs Air Bikes : Which one is better!

-- Pro Tip: Air rowing machines as well as the air resistance stationary bikes can be pretty loud and annoying for some people.
-If you hate excessive noise, you may want to ignore the air bikes and air rowers but instead consider a magnetic rowing machine!
+- Pro Tip: Air rowing machines as well as air resistance stationary bikes can be pretty loud and annoying for some people.
+If you hate excessive noise, you may want to ignore the air bikes and air rowers but instead, consider a magnetic rowing machine!

 Rowers Vs Air Bikes: The Differences

 Having discussed the similarities shared between the two, let us discuss the differences that exist between rowers and air-resistance exercise bikes.

 One of the basic mistakes that you can make as a consumer is not knowing the purpose of your purchase.
 Let us analyze each of equipment.

 An assault bike comes equipped with a massive fan, right at the front which gets activated through pedaling.
 The harder one paddles, the more air resistance they create.

 As a result, when you slow down on your assault bike, the speed of the fan diminishes along with it.
 On the contrary, a rower provides you with a recovery period when you are gradually gliding back to your starting posture.
 This means

 - A rower is not just easier to use but also, keeps you motivated for longer periods of time